 This should be suitable for:

-- his or her age, ability and aptitude
+- their age, ability and aptitude

 This should apply whether by regular attendance at school or otherwise.

-The latest government guidelines outlining both the role of parents and the local authority are available below:
+The latest government guidelines outlining both the role of parents, and the local authority, are available below:

 What is a ‘suitable’ education?